John Wesley Harding (singer): Personal life

 Stace has lived in the United States since 1991.
 He currently resides in Philadelphia with his wife Abbey, a visual artist.
 They have two children, Tilda and Wyn.
 In addition to his writing and music careers, Stace has also taught college courses about creative writing and songwriting at Swarthmore College, Princeton University, and Fairleigh Dickinson University.

-In Spring 2013 at Central Connecticut State University, the English Department offered a course dedicated to Stace's songs and novels ("The Allusive John Wesley Harding/Wesley Stace," ENG 214).
+He became an American citizen in 2025.